Skip to Main Content

 Responsibilities

-As the representative of the professional group working under the PGD, you are responsible for:
+The representative of the professional group working under the PGD, is responsible for:

 Authorising body signatory